ssddanbrown/rss/README.md

 # therefore should be updated upon request.
 # This effectively has a minimum of 5 minutes in the docker setup.
 APP_FEED_UPDATE_FREQUENCY=60

+# The number of days to wait before a post should be pruned.
+# Uses the post published_at time to determine lifetime.
+# Setting this to false disables any auto-pruning.
+# If active, pruning will auto-run daily.
+# Defaults to false (No pruning)
+APP_PRUNE_POSTS_AFTER_DAYS=30
 ```

 ## Usage Behind a Reverse Proxy